 The Australian Charter of Healthcare Rights was devised to ensure that the rights of all patients accessing health care in Australia are provided with safe high quality care.
 The Charter recognises the genuine importance the partnership between patients, consumers and providers plays in achieving the best possible outcome for those involved.
 As Australia is a society made up of many different cultures and ways of life, the Charter acknowledges and respects these differences.
+In 2018 the Commission commenced a review of the Charter.
+The second edition reflects an increased focus on person-centred care and empowers consumers to take an active role in their healthcare.

 The following list outlines your rights and responsibilities as our patient in accordance with the Australian Charter on Healthcare Rights and the principles of the Human Rights Act.